bryanvriel/iceutils/README.md

 scikit-learn
 tqdm
 cvxopt
+pint
 ```
-With the exception of `pykml` and `pymp`, all of the packages can be installed via Anaconda using their main channel.
-Both `pykml` and `pymp` can be installed with pip:
+With the exception of `pykml`, `pymp`, and `pint`, all of the packages can be installed via Anaconda using their main channel.
+The other packages can be installed with pip:
 ```
 pip install pykml
 pip install pymp-pypi
+pip install pint
 ```

 To install `iceutils`, first, clone the repository: